vrsarmento/React-Ninja-Module03-SmallProjects/README.md

 # Small projects implemented in Module #03 of the React Ninja Course

-### Each branch corresponds to a different project based on the React Boilerplate made here -> https://github.com/vrsarmento/React-Ninja_Boilerplate-React
+#### Each branch corresponds to a different project based on the React Boilerplate created here -> https://github.com/vrsarmento/React-Ninja_Boilerplate-React

 ## What's inside it?